These Cheap Nerf Guns Won’t Maim Your Paycheck

 Looking for the most impressive, yet cheapest Nerf guns that will impress your boss and make your coworkers finally leave you alone?

-Tired of being laughed at by those kids with rapid-fire Nerf blasters while they pelt you with an endless barrage of foam darts?
+Tired of being laughed at by those over-compensating kids with big rapid-fire Nerf Blasters while they pelt you with an endless barrage of foam darts?

 Sick of getting ambushed by coworkers showing off the latest blasters the size of a well-fed four-year-old?